reidgs/TerraBot/docker/DockerSETUP.md

 4. You can open new terminals using `xterm &`, but to be seen you need to follow the instructions in the next section.

 ### Visualization ###
 The TerraBot container runs lightweight versions of X (a VNC server) with a window manager, exporting the display on port 5901.
 To view the display, you need to run a remote viewer.
-There are several available options. *TigerVNC* ([https://tigervnc.org/](https://tigervnc.org/)) is available for Windows, Macs, and Linux, but other options include RealVNC, TightVNC, and Remmina (for Linux).
+There are several available options.
+TigerVNC ([https://tigervnc.org/](https://tigervnc.org/)) is available for Windows, Macs, and Linux, but other options include RealVNC, TightVNC, and Remmina (for Linux).
 You will need to download and install one of the options.

 When you invoke the viewer, connect to `localhost:5901` - you should then be able to see any graphics that have been started in the container.
 In particular, when you run `TerraBot.py` with the `-m sim -g` options, it starts up a graphical simulator that shows all the dynamic change to the (simulated) greenhouse.
 Similarly, the `agents/plot_sensors.py` and `agents/time_series.py` both display graphics.
-And, as mentioned above, you can start xterm terminals and they can be interacted with (e.g., editing and running code).
+And, as mentioned above, you can start xterm windows and they can be interacted with (e.g., editing and running code).